Philippine Fighter Jet Goes Missing During Mission Against Rebels - UrduPoint

 The fighters flew out of Mactan-Benito Ebuen Air Base, which shares a runway with the airport in Cebu, the Philippines' second-largest city.

-Castillo told reporters it was the "first major incident involving" its squadron of FA-50s, which have been used in exercises over the disputed South China Sea.
+PAF spokeswoman Castillo told reporters it was the "first major incident involving" its squadron of FA-50s, which have previously been used in exercises over the disputed South China Sea.

-The Philippines has a dozen of the fighters, which it purchased from South Korea in the past decade.
+The Philippines has a dozen of the fighters purchased from South Korea in the last decade.

+"We are hopeful that we will still be able to recover" the aircraft and crew, Castillo said.
+"We are still very optimistic that they are safe."

 Recent Stories